-- 1 In Novell iManager, click the Roles and Tasks button - 2 Click WAN Traffic > Create LAN Area. - 3 Select WANMAN-LAN Area from the Object Class drop-down list. - 4 Specify a name and context for the object, then click Create.
+- 1 In Novell iManager, click the Roles and Tasks button Description: Roles and Tasks button - 2 Click WAN Traffic > Create LAN Area. - 3 Select WANMAN-LAN Area from the Object Class drop-down list. - 4 Specify a name and context for the object, then click Create.